Grey Squirrel Control & Management Services – UK-Wide

 GREY SQUIRREL SERVICES

-Following the assessment, we implement targeted control measures, efficiently reducing the grey squirrel population while preserving the natural balance of your environment.
-Additionally, WILDFORCE provides ongoing monitoring and management services.
+• Targeted Control & Ongoing Monitoring: After the initial survey, we implement strategic control measures to reduce grey squirrel numbers while preserving the natural balance of your environment.
+We also offer ongoing monitoring and management to ensure sustained success.

-Control of grey squirrels in the UK is governed by several laws aimed at managing invasive species and protecting native wildlife.
-Under the Wildlife and Countryside Act 1981, grey squirrels are classified as non-native and their control is permitted, provided that methods used are humane and comply with animal welfare regulations.
-Additionally, the countryside stewardship schemes encourage landowners to manage grey squirrel populations to protect forest health.
+In the UK, grey squirrel control is regulated by UK wildlife laws designed to manage invasive species and protect native wildlife.
+Under the Wildlife and Countryside Act 1981, grey squirrels are classified as non-native, and their control is legally permitted when humane methods are used in compliance with animal welfare regulations.

 • WS3 GREY SQUIRREL CONTROL & MANAGEMENT